Momentum Tele -Therapy

 If any part of this resonates, I'm here to tell you it's not you!!!

-You have been systematically conditioned to focus on the needs and wants of your toxic parent or partner; while minimizing and ignoring your own needs.
+You have been conditioned to focus on the needs and wants of your toxic parent or partner; while minimizing and ignoring your own needs.
 I am here to assist you regain your equilibrium while breaking free of the external focus and help you shift your attention back towards a more balanced internal focus.
 In time, you can and will regain your own sense of self and an increased capacity for self-love you may have never experienced before.

 I believe you and you are not alone.